-L. RIDGWAY SCOTT has been Professor of Computer Science and of Mathematics at the University of Chicago since 1998, and the Louis Block Professor since 2001.
+L. RIDGWAY SCOTT is professor emeritus at the University of Chicago.
+He was Professor of Computer Science and of Mathematics at the University of Chicago from 1998 to 2017, and the Louis Block Professor since 2001.
 He obtained the B. S. degree (Magna Cum Laude) from Tulane University in 1969 and the Ph.
 D. degree in Mathematics from the Massachusetts Institute of Technology in 1973.

 His thesis and later research was devoted to fundamental properties of the finite element method, the most widely used computational technique for engineering design and analysis.
 He was an L. E. Dickson Instructor in Mathematics at the University of Chicago from 1973-1975.
 From 1975-1978 he held positions at the Brookhaven National Laboratory.